mvolkmann/blog/src/bun.md

 ## Projects

-To create a new Bun project, create a directory, cd to it, and enter `bun init`.
+To create a new Bun project, create a directory, cd to it.
+For a vanilla Bun project, enter `bun init`.
-This creates the files:
+This creates the following files:

 - `README.md`